dxwhood/honours-thesis/README.md

 ## Introduction

 ### Background
 Reinforcement Learning (RL) and Generative Models are two seminal fields in Artificial Intelligence (AI).
 RL focuses on agent-environment interactions to maximize a given reward, whereas Generative Models, especially diffusion models, can generate new data resembling the training data.
-The confluence of these two fields is ripe for exploration.
+The intersection  of these two fields is ripe for exploration.
 Specifically, while the Diffusion-QL algorithm exists for RL in continuous action spaces, no known models efficiently adapt it for discrete action spaces to the best of our knowledge.

 **Note:** This work is conducted as part of an Honours Thesis at Carleton University.